 6 Tips to Improve Your Public Speaking Voice

-When you speak, your voice is your most important tool.
-It influences the impact of your speech and can make or break its success.
 Fortunately, you can learn to use your voice, just like playing a musical instrument, to increase your power and persuasiveness in any conversation or speech that you give.
-All you need is a little bit of guidance.
+This is becoming increasingly important now that a lot of presentations are being done virtually.

 1) Slow Down